m-martinez/who_ldap/docs/source/Using.rst

     ldap_auth = LDAPAuthenticatorPlugin('ldap://ldap.yourcompany.com',
                                         'ou=developers,dc=yourcompany,dc=com')

-Although if you're using a custom LDAP authenticator, you would have to use the code below instead::
+But if you're using a custom LDAP authenticator, you would have to use the code below instead::

     ldap_auth = YourCompanyLDAPAuthenticatorPlugin('ldap://ldap.yourcompany.com',